-F227 Preflight Check Causes The system runs a preflight c landing heck of all safety connections/relays prior to car leaving a Remedies Look at fault log and see if there are any other faults with this one.
+F227 Preflight Check Causes The system runs a preflight check of all safety connections/relays prior to car leaving a landing Remedies Look at fault log and see if there are any other faults with this one.
 Follow that fault's remedy.
 If no other faults exist contact Smartrise technical support.

 F228 E24 Input High Causes During a preflight / post flight check an E24 input did not change state to low.
 Example: B-M-1-5 is Input 505 on MR board (#1) / B-M-2-14 = Input 514 on CT board (#2) Remedies Verify faulty input looking at fault log and recording the extra bytes.
 Troubleshoot by swapping responsible relay with known good one or check wiring to/from terminal on board.
-Check MAIN MENU STATUS I/O INPUT GROUPS [GROUP] for viewing the changing of state when power is applied or removed from input.
-When LED is will have an [X] and when the LED is OFF the input will be inactive []. er is applied or removed from input.
-When LED is ON the input
+Check MAIN MENU STATUS I/O INPUT GROUPS [ GROUP ] for viewing the proper changing of state when power is applied or removed from input.
+When LED is ON the in will have an [X] and when the LED is OFF the input will be inactive [].